 Director of Curriculum and Instruction, The Met High School

-In April 2020, Joe Battaglia, Director of Curriculum and Instruction at The Met High School, shared about why their learning community was so prepared to quickly pivot to virtual learning.
+In April 2020, Joe Battaglia, Director of Curriculum and Instruction at The Met High School, in the Big Picture Learning network, shared about why their learning community was so prepared to quickly pivot to virtual learning.
 We recently reconnected with Joe, now a year into the pandemic, to explore the challenges The Met has faced, the growth it’s experienced, how its co-designed learning model has evolved, and how they’ve deepened their commitment to equity.

 Q. One year into the pandemic, how are things going at The Met High School?